Woman who died after refusing chemotherapy ‘adversely influenced’ by mother

 Paloma Shemirani, 23, collapsed on July 19 last year and was taken to Royal Sussex County Hospital where she died five days later.

-She had earlier declined treatment for non-Hodgkin lymphoma and instead followed an “alternative” treatment plan including daily coffee enemas advised by her parents.
+She had earlier declined treatment for non-Hodgkin lymphoma and instead followed an “alternative” treatment plan including daily coffee enemas advised by her conspiracy theorist parents.

+Her brothers were hoping coroner Catherine Wood would find Paloma’s death as an “unlawful killing” after concluding that she “could and should” have survived with conventional treatment.

+Outside Kent and Medway Coroner’s Court, Gabriel Shemirani said: “It pains me to say that this is a failure by the state I have unfortunately been expecting.

 An osteopath who saw Paloma on the morning she collapsed said he had “never seen” a lymphoid mass like hers in 43 years of practice.